grace-notes/grace-notes/_topics/reversionism.md

 *_6. Blackout of the Soul_*

-Eph 4:17 gives the technical Greek word for the blackout of the soul: MATAIOTES.
+**Eph 4:17** gives the technical Greek word for the blackout of the soul: MATAIOTES.
 MATAIOTES is a vacuum that sucks in false doctrine.
 Negative volition creates a vacuum in the soul.
 “Therefore, I communicate this, and because of the Lord, I insist that you no longer walk as Gentiles [unbelievers] walk in the vacuum of their mind.”

-* Through this vacuum comes the doctrine of demons, including religionism, liberalism, crusader arrogance, and anti-establishment thinking, 1 Tim 4:1.
+* Through this vacuum comes the doctrine of demons, including religionism, liberalism, crusader arrogance, and anti-establishment thinking, **1 Tim 4:1**.

 * The false doctrine passing through the vacuum of the soul is called demon influence, or being influenced by evil.
 This is not the same as demon possession; in many ways, it is worse.